unixorn/zsh-quickstart-kit/README.md

 * [unixorn/rake-completion.zshplugin](https://github.com/unixorn/rake-completion.zshplugin) - Reads your Rakefile to tab complete the Rakefile targets
 * [zsh-users/zsh-history-substring-search](https://github.com/zsh-users/zsh-history-substring-search) - Better history search
 * [zsh-users/zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) - Syntax highlighting as you type
+* [zsh-users/zsh-completions](https://github.com/zsh-users/zsh-completions) - Tab completions for many more applications than come standard with zsh

 We also have zgen load oh-my-zsh and these plugins:
 * oh-my-zsh